luckycadow/hapi-sequelize-rest/README.md

 ## Options

-Two options can be specified when registering hapi-sequelize-rest.

-1. `prefix`: You can provide a prefix for your api routes.
+* `prefix`: You can provide a prefix for your api routes.
-By default route will be registered against the root of your website.
+By default api routes will be registered against the root of your site.

-2. `readOnly`: Set this to a truthy value and hapi-sequelize-rest will only register routes for GET-ing resources.
+* `readOnly`: Set this to a truthy value and hapi-sequelize-rest will only register routes for GET-ing resources.

 ## TODO